Outside the EU

-Foreign trade by Hungarian companies is regulated by Government Decree.
+Foreign trade by Hungarian companies is regulated by a government decree.
 Hungary is also a signatory to many bilateral and multilateral international agreements on foreign trade.
 As of 1 May 2004, Hungary has applied the Community tariff articles in respect of third countries outside the European Union.

 For products that are sold and shipped outside the Community, exemption from value added tax requires that the product leaves Community territory in a way that can be verified by the Customs authority within 90 days of the sale.
 The VAT Act also provides for the tax rebate form that must be issued to a foreign traveller in order to prove tax exemption.

 The task of the Hungarian Export Credit Insurance Company is to stimulate and promote external trade links; the distribution of the financial risks of export cannot be ensured by means of traditional market instruments.
-Insurers - irrespective of their methods - offer protection against commercial and political risks for export companies and their banks.
+Insurances - irrespective of their product type - offer protection against commercial and political risks for export companies and their banks.

 From the perspective of paying value-added tax, the importing or other means of bringing a product not in free circulation from the territory of a third country to the territory of the Community is classed as product import.
 As a general rule, the place on the territory of the Member State to which the imported product was brought must be regarded as the place of execution.

 You can find information on customs tariffs and goods classifications applied in Hungary on the website of the Customs and Finance Guard.

 The Customs authority shall act in excise cases.
 The Excise Act contains regulations relating to the imposition, filing, authorising of and exemption from excise duties.